HITECHCRIME/HC_SG29_GNIEWNY_mlodszy_joe_x_MOTHNODE/README.md

 mine

-13 Always present, reckless staring (smoking), feeling empty rooms +1 10 Racking scars on my soul, such a stealth move +4
+13 Always present, reckless smoking, staring, feeling empty rooms +1 10 Racking scars on my soul, such a stealth move +4
 12 Split mind, naked walls, truly wishing it was you 11 I'm never through with bliss, stalkin' what you do +1

 watching what you mean, watching what you do
 I'm never through with bliss, stalkin' what you do
+I'm never through

 Omnipresent subject, no criminal intent